-The geographical analysis on revenue above includes rental income from external customers in the PRC for the year ended 31 December 2020 of HK\$270,000 (2019: HK\$244,000).
+The geographical analysis on revenue above includes rental income from external customers in the PRC for the year ended 31 December 2021 of HK\$227,000 (2020: HK\$270,000).
 The directors have determined that no geographical segment information of specified non-current assets is presented as over 95% of the non-current assets of the Group are located in the PRC, which is considered as one geographic location with similar risks and returns.

-For the year ended 31 December 2020, no customer with whom transactions have exceeded 10% of the Group's revenue.
+For the year ended 31 December 2021, no customer with whom transactions have exceeded 10% of the Group's revenue.
+Details of concentrations of credit risk arising from the Group's largest customers are set out in note 27(a).